stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 In addition to having “FAIR” in its name, the FAIR Digital Object guidelines <span class="citation" data-cites="fdo-RequirementSpec">(Anders, Blanchi, Broder, Hellström, Islam, Jejkal, Lannom, Gehlen, et al. [2023](#ref-fdo-RequirementSpec))</span> also include *G3: FDOs must offer compliance with the FAIR principles through measurable indicators of FAIRness*.

 Here we evaluate to what extent the FDO guidelines and its implementation with DOIP and Linked Data Platform <span class="citation" data-cites="FDOFramework">(Bonino da Silva Santos, Guizzardi, and Sales [2022](#ref-FDOFramework))</span> comply with the FAIR principles <span class="citation" data-cites="wilkinsonFAIRGuidingPrinciples2016e">(Wilkinson et al. [2016](#ref-wilkinsonFAIRGuidingPrinciples2016e))</span>.
-Here we’ve used the RDA’s FAIR Data Maturity Model <span class="citation" data-cites="groupFAIRDataMaturity2020">(FAIR Data Maturity Model Working Group [2020](#ref-groupFAIRDataMaturity2020))</span> as it has decomposed the FAIR principles to a structured list of FAIR indicators <span class="citation" data-cites="bahimFAIRDataMaturity2020a">(Bahim et al. [2020](#ref-bahimFAIRDataMaturity2020a))</span>, importantly considering *Data* and *Metadata* separately.
+Here we’ve used the RDA’s FAIR Data Maturity Model <span class="citation" data-cites="groupFAIRDataMaturity2020">(FAIR Data Maturity Model Working Group [2020](#ref-groupFAIRDataMaturity2020))</span> as it has decomposed the FAIR principles to a structured list of FAIR indicators [[Bahim 2020]], importantly considering *Data* and *Metadata* separately.
 In our interpretation for Table [\[tbl:fair-data-maturity-model\]](#tbl:fair-data-maturity-model) we have for simplicity chosen to interpret “data” in FDOs as the associated bytestream of arbitrary formats, with remaining JSON or RDF structures always considered as metadata.

 From this evaluation we observe: